tueimage/essential-skills/python-essentials.md

 words = sentence.split(' ')
 ```

-and a `find` method, that returns the index of the first occurence of a series of characters in a string:
+and a `find` method, that returns the index of the first occurrence of a series of characters in a string:

 ```python
 sentence = 'The quick brown fox jumped over the lazy dog' sentence.find('jumped')  # returns 20
 ```

-We can also slices strings:
+We can also slice strings:

 ```python
 print(sentence[:20])  # prints 'The quick brown fox '